Skip to Content

 ©Nik

-Frome is a lovely market town in East Somerset, an area often ignored when it comes to weekend trips from London.
+Frome (hint: rhymes with ‘room’) is a lovely market town in East Somerset, an area often ignored when it comes to weekend trips from London.

 Sitting on the edge of the Mendips, Frome is hilly and elevated and offers both a great town centre for weekending and access to the hills.

-You’ll find medieval buildings and independent shops and eateries in Frome all year, but why not time your visit for the Frome Festival or, even better, the annual Agriculture and Cheese Show!
-A weekend built around cheese sounds like a pretty good use of your break from London.
+You’ll find mediaeval buildings and independent shops and eateries in Frome all year, but why not time your visit for the Frome Festival or, even better, the annual Agriculture and Cheese Show!
+A weekend built around cheese sounds like a pretty good use of your break from London to us!

 How to get there: Frome is 3 hours and 8 minutes from Paddington, with a change in Westbury.

-Where to stay: If you’re in a medieval town, why not stay at a medieval inn?
+Where to stay: If you’re in a mediaeval town, why not stay at a mediaeval inn?
 The Archangel is just that, with a history as accommodation dating back to 1311.
 Rooms start from £95 per night, though you should check dates and prices before booking.

 New Forest